JustArchiNET/Madness/README.md

 We recommend to add `<Using>` clauses only for parts that you actually require/want to use from Madness.

-Because of the `File` using declared above, you're now able to write this very nice ifdef-free code for both `net48` and newer platform target.
+Because of the `File` using declared above, you're now able to write this very nice ifdef-free code for both `net48` and newer platform target:

 ```csharp
 using System.IO;